 Written by Fearghas O’Beara.

-Read this ‘at a glance’ on ‘Russia’s war on Ukraine: The religious dimension‘ in the Think Tank pages of the European Parliament.
+Read this ‘at a glance’ on ‘Russia’s war on Ukraine: The Kremlin’s use of religion as a foreign policy instrument‘ in the Think Tank pages of the European Parliament.